Cenovus Energy: Refining

 Following the acquisition of Husky Energy in January 2021, Cenovus became Canada’s second-largest Canadian-based refiner and upgrader.
-Cenovus owns the Lima Refinery in Lima, Ohio, the Superior Refinery in Superior, Wisconsin and the Lloydminster refinery and upgrader in Lloydminster, Alberta.
-Cenovus has 50 percent ownership in two refineries in the United States: the Wood River Refinery (Illinois) and Borger, Texas refinery.
+Cenovus owns the Lima Refinery in Lima, Ohio, the Superior Refinery in Superior, Wisconsin and the Lloydminster refinery in Lloydminster, Alberta and upgrader in Lloydminster, Saskatchewan.
+Cenovus has 50 percent ownership in two refineries in the United States: the Wood River Refinery and Borger, Texas refinery.
 Phillips 66 is the co-owner and operator.
-In August 2022, Cenovus reached an agreement to purchase bp’s 50% interest in the bp-Husky Toledo Refinery in Ohio.
+In August 2022, Cenovus reached an agreement to purchase BP's 50% interest in the BP-Husky Toledo Refinery in Toledo, Ohio.
 Cenovus has owned the other 50% of the refinery since its combination with Husky Energy in 2021.

 Transportation

-Cenovus owns a crude-by-rail loading facility near Edmonton, Alberta – the Bruderheim Energy Terminal.
+Cenovus owns a crude-by-rail loading facility near Edmonton Alberta – the Bruderheim Energy Terminal.
 The company was recognized for its rail safety performance in 2016, and for safe transportation of chemical products in 2017.

+Retail

+Cenovus owns a group of travel centres under the Husky brand, which were included in its acquisition of Husky Energy.
+They offer fuels under the Esso brand.

 Technology

 The primary technology Cenovus uses at its Foster Creek and Christina Lake projects is called steam-assisted gravity drainage (SAGD).
 Cenovus also applies different associated technologies to enhance the SAGD process, such as electric submersible pumps at Foster Creek and solvent aided process (SAP) at Christina Lake.

 In 2011, the company began applying its blowdown boiler technology to improve the efficiency of water use at its oil sands operations.
-In 2013, Cenovus developed its SkyStrat™ drilling rig that allows an exploratory rig to be flown into remote areas by helicopter piece-by-piece, set up to drill a test well, dismantled and airlifted away.
+In 2013, Cenovus developed its "SkyStrat" drilling rig that allows an exploratory rig to be flown into remote areas by helicopter piece-by-piece, set up to drill a test well, dismantled and airlifted away.
 The process requires no roads, meaning little disturbance to the boreal forest.
-The company received an Environmental Performance award for the SkyStrat™ program.
+The company received an Environmental Performance award for the SkyStrat program.